If Tiger Woods called it quits ... - Golf Digest

 Everyone hopes Tiger Woods will be able to play in the Masters.
 Some have hope that he will somehow be truly ready physically and mentally and play well.
 And there are diehards who hope against hope that he will win.

 But a growing number doubt that Woods will be able to start at Augusta, especially after his friend Steve Stricker discouragingly said on Tuesday, “I don’t think he’s doing that well right now physically.”
+Woods confirmed as much when he announced Thursday evening he would not be playing next week's Arnold Palmer Invitational.
 It’s no longer unreasonable to wonder whether 2017—which began with high hopes for a Woods comeback—will be the year the 14-time major champion announces his retirement.

 That would be a sad day.
 But the possibility also raises this intriguing question: If Tiger Woods had to give up competitive golf, what would he do?